What’s Working

 In the agricultural sector, The CASH Coalition: Climate Action for Smallholders unites 13 farming-focused social enterprises to support smallholder farmers, a group that includes nearly 500 million families worldwide who are largely excluded from carbon finance systems.
 With a collective reach of more than 16 million farmers, the coalition helps them engage in scalable carbon mitigation work.

 In Indonesia, Kaleka has shown that when funders provide flexibility and allow timelines to stretch over years, sustainability programs can scale district-wide.
-Their experience underscores that lasting change often depends on patience and the space to achieve long-term goals.
+Its experience underscores that lasting change often depends on patience and the space to achieve long-term goals.

 These examples show that funding’s impact depends not only on the amount, but also on whether it reaches communities directly and treats them as equal partners in shaping solutions.
 Even with the best intentions, power dynamics are still at play.
 But funders can level the playing field by ensuring they are aligned with the goals Indigenous communities set for themselves.
 “When you have the same goals and you’re strategizing together, being totally transparent about what’s happening, that’s a different kind of relationship than most donors have with grantees,” David Rothschild of Nia Tero said.
 “We’ve learned that achieving that kind of relationship is about being authentically present, being with them on their journey and ensuring that our vision of what we want to do matches theirs.”